britnaybeaudry/Professional_DEVELOPment_Week/README.md

   </kbd>
 </p>

-Next, name the file "README.md" the "README" section makes it so that it shows up automatically when people look at th file here on GitHub.
-The ".md" section tells GutHub to make this a Markdown file.
+Next, name the file "README.md" the "README" section makes it so that it shows up automatically when people look at the file here on GitHub.
+The ".md" section tells GitHub to make this a Markdown file.
 <p align="center">
   <kbd>
     <img src="./photos/Name_readme.JPG" width=400 align="center">